MicrosoftDocs/cloud-adoption-framework/docs/overview.md

 - Workload operations owners
 - Business subject matter experts

-Each role uses its own vocabulary, and each has different goals and key performance indicators.
-A single set of content can't address all audiences effectively.
+Each role uses unique vocabulary, and each has different goals and key performance indicators.
+A single set of content can never address all audiences effectively.

 Enter the *cloud architect*.
-The cloud architect serves as the thought leader and facilitator to bring these audiences together.
-We've designed this collection of guides to make it easier for cloud architects to have the right conversations with the right audiences and drive decision-making.
-Business transformation that's empowered by the cloud depends on the cloud architect role to help guide decisions throughout the business and IT.
+A cloud architect serves as a thought leader and facilitator, bringing these audiences together.
+This collection of guides is designed to drive decision-making and help cloud architects have the right conversations with the right audiences.
+Business transformation empowered by the cloud relies on the cloud architect role to help guide decisions throughout the organization and IT.

-Each section of the Cloud Adoption Framework represents a different form of the cloud architect role.
+Each section of the Cloud Adoption Framework represents a different facet of the cloud architect role.
 These sections also create opportunities to share cloud architecture responsibilities across a team of cloud architects.
 For example, the governance section is designed for cloud architects who have a passion for mitigating technical risks.
-Some cloud providers refer to these specialists as cloud custodians.
-We prefer the term *cloud guardian* or collectively, the *cloud governance team*.
+Some cloud providers refer to these specialists as *cloud custodians*.
+We prefer the term *cloud guardian,* or collectively, a *cloud governance team*.

-## How to use the Microsoft Cloud Adoption Framework for Azure
+## Use the Microsoft Cloud Adoption Framework for Azure

-If your enterprise is new to Azure, begin by [understanding and documenting foundational alignment decisions](./get-started/cloud-concepts.md).
-When your enterprise's digital transformation involves the cloud, having an understanding of these fundamental concepts will help you during the process.
+If your organization is new to Azure, begin by ensuring you [understand and document foundational alignment decisions](./get-started/cloud-concepts.md).
+When your enterprise's digital transformation involves the cloud, having an understanding of these fundamental concepts helps you during the cloud adoption process.

+## Next steps

 <!-- docutune:ignoreNextStep -->